princessadentan/princessadentan/README.md

 ## Open to

-I’m especially interested in product and commercialization roles at AI-native and tech companies.
+I’m especially interested in product and commercialization roles at AI-native companies.

 Reach out if you're building in AI infrastructure, applied AI, workflow software, or emerging market technology.